Root Canal Treatment in Jacksonville, FL

 What Happens During a Root Canal?

-image of a root canal in Jacksonville, FLFirst, our dentist will examine the tooth to confirm that it is affected.
+First, our dentist will examine the tooth to confirm that it is affected.
 With the help of a 3-D cone beam imaging, she can see the roots and canals of your tooth and diagnose the infection.

 Before we begin, we will use a topical anesthetic to numb the tooth so that you don’t feel any pain during the procedure.
 If you feel you could use some help relaxing, let us know, and Dr. Doan can prescribe a calming medication.